 Emergency Rooms And Health Clinics Become Voter Registration Hubs

 This year, there aren't as many large public events with volunteers signing people up to vote in the weeks before the election, due to the pandemic.

 But doctors' offices are stepping in to fill the void, through programs like VotER and Vote Health 2020, nonpartisan efforts to register patients in free clinics, community centers and emergency rooms.

-In Wisconsin, when patients come in to talk weight loss, high blood pressure, or other issues, medical assistant Marshae Love, who works at Progressive Community Health Centers in Milwaukee, has also started chatting with them about getting registered, often spurred on by the badge that dangles from her neck with information from VotER.
+In Wisconsin, when patients come in to talk weight loss, high blood pressure or other issues, medical assistant Marshae Love, who works at Progressive Community Health Centers in Milwaukee, has also started chatting with them about getting registered, often spurred on by the badge that dangles from her neck with information from VotER.

 "So, when I go in the rooms, just having conversation once I'm checking in the patients, they'll ask like, 'Hey, what's that around your neck?'
-So I'll let them know it's just a way for them to register to vote."
+So I'll let them know it's just a way for them to register to vote," Love says.

-Patients can scan a QR code from the badge with their cell phone, and it takes them to a web page about registering to vote and even a live person and helpline if the patient gets stuck.
+Patients can scan a QR code from the badge with their cellphone, and it takes them to a website about registering to vote and even a live person and helpline if the patient gets stuck.

-"Because people are on their phones all the time anyway, it's just something quick they can do and it's one more thing they can knock off their to-do list," says Love.
+"Because people are on their phones all the time anyway, it's just something quick they can do and it's one more thing they can knock off their to-do list," Love says.

 Progressive also sends out monthly text messages asking about 9,500 patients to register.
 More than 80% of Progressive's patients are Black, with a growing population of Hmong and Burmese refugees.
 About 90% of clinic's patients are also low-income.